Our Family Gallery

 Mary Bickerdyke at Resaca

-The battlefield map and battle reports are shown below.
+More battlefield maps and battle reports are shown in the images below.

 Also, a newspaper column about the battle, written 50 years later, is shown below.